Central jerk: All the reasons why ‘Friends’ is problematic AF

 Ah, true love.

-The one where Phoebe flashed her tits to win at football (because there’s no way girls could win otherwise)
+The one where Phoebe flashes her t**s to win at football (because there’s no way girls could win otherwise)

 You can just imagine the writers spending hours and hours around the table trying to figure out a plotline where the women win at football – until that lightbulb moment hit: of course, distract the guys with naked breasts!

-There’s not any singular moment throughout the entire ten series where Joey doesn’t show himself to be a complete and utter sexist, discriminating perv.
+There’s not any singular moment throughout the entire ten Friends seasons during which Joey doesn’t show himself to be a complete and utter sexist, discriminating perv.
 The phrase “How you doin’?” used to be funny and endearing.
 Now it’s just straightup creepy.

-The one where Rachel hired an underqualified male assistant because she liked his butt
+The one where Rachel hires an underqualified male assistant because she likes his butt

-The one where Ross couldn’t handle Ben’s Barbie
+The one where Ross can’t handle Ben’s Barbie